mamoniot/simple-x509-authenticated-remote-code-execution/readme.md

 ### Status of Execution

 When the server successfully receives and authenticates a bash script, it will print the line "Remote bash script #%d received and authenticated, executing now...", where "%d" is replaced with the script number.
+What will then follow on the next line is the output of the received bash script.
 If an error occurred or the script could not be authenticated, it will print a plaintext error message to stderr.
 Inauthentic scripts will not be assigned a script number.
 The error message "Remote bash script could not be authenticated, aborting execution" will be written when the script is inauthentic.

 ### Command